rene-richter/moderncpp/docs/32_property_obliges.md

 };
 ```

-Although following the AC/DC principle, this class is fundamentally incorrect.
+Although following the AC/DC principle, this class is fundamentally incorrect (see [example code](../examples/smartptr/crash.cpp)).
 The body of

 ```cpp
 void crash1()